sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/02-digital-logic-signals.md

 level.
 Then the circuit is built using FGPAs.
 After many verifications, the circuit is fabricated as a chip.

-## Data transfer

-Data can be transferred in either serial or parallel.
-Serial transfer takes more time while parallel transfer requires more transmission lines.

-:::note[Useful tips for Digital Design]
+:::note[Tips for Digital Design]

+- Digital circuits have analog characteristics.
 - Good tools do not guarantee good design, but they help a lot by taking the pain out of doing things right.
-- Digital circuits have analog characteristics.
+- Always document the designs to keep them understandable.
-- Know when to worry and when not to worry about the analog aspects of digital design.
+- Know when and when not to worry about the analog aspects of digital design.
-- Always document your designs to make them understandable by yourself and others.
 - Associate active levels with signal names and practice bubble-to-bubble logic design.
 - Understand and use standard functional building blocks.
-- Design for minimum cost at the system level, including your own engineering effort as part of the cost.
+- Design for minimum cost at the system level, including the engineering effort as part of the cost.
 - State-machine design is like programming; approach it that way.
 - Use programmable logic to simplify designs, reduce cost, and accommodate last-minute modifications.